Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV

-First, the track-reconstruction efficiency is corrected.
-This is based on results of a separate control measurement~\cite{LHCb-DP-2013-002}, in which muon tracks from \decay{\jpsi}{\mumu} decays were studied to determine ratios of the track-reconstruction efficiencies in data and simulation in intervals of $\eta$ and \ptot.
-A linear transformation matrix is built to map the results of the efficiency ratios in the control measurement, which was performed in different kinematic intervals, onto the intervals of this measurement.
+The track-reconstruction efficiency is corrected based on results of a separate control measurement~\cite{LHCb-DP-2013-002}, in which muon tracks from \decay{\jpsi}{\mumu} decays were studied to determine ratios of the track-reconstruction efficiencies in data and simulation in intervals of $\eta$ and \ptot.
+A linear transformation matrix is built to map the results of the control measurement to the $\eta$ and \pt intervals used in this analysis.
 Non-uniform track density is accounted for in this transformation.
 The obtained efficiency ratios are identical for both particle charges and are used as the first component of the correction to the efficiency in simulation.
-The uncertainty of this component is between $1\,\%$ and $5\,\%$ over the kinematic range.
+The uncertainty of this component is between $1\,\%$ and $5\,\%$ over the kinematic range covered by this analysis.